Thursday, 2 November 2023

 The starter kit I got was similar to this one:

-I bought the SIM, which should have lasted for a few months.
-The service became inaccessible after just one week!
+I bought the SIM; it should have lasted for a few months but the service became inaccessible after just one week!
 Luckily, I managed to get my payment refunded.
-I also got cheated when a few SIMs contained no prepaid data allowances on them and the sellers didn't respond to emails; luckily they were for the lowest amounts of GB so I didn't lose much money.
+I also got cheated when a few SIMs contained no prepaid data allowances on them and the sellers didn't respond to emails; luckily again they were for the lowest GB allowances so I didn't lose much money.

 I stayed with mobile broadband for around eight years.
 With hindsight, I should have looked for alternatives much sooner.